w3c/wcag3/guidelines/groups/images-and-media/sign-language/sign-language-live-policy.md

 title: Sign language (live) policy
 ---

-[Title, role or organization] asserts that:
+[Title, role, or organization] asserts that:

 * Our organization has a policy on providing sign language interpretation for live in-person, hybrid, and fully online events/meetings.